hbctraining/scRNA-seq/lessons/04_SC_quality_control.md

 In an ideal world, you would expect the number of unique cellular barcodes to correpsond to the number of cells you loaded.
 However, this is not the case as capture rates of cells are only a proportion of what is loaded.
 For example, the inDrops cell **capture efficiency** is higher (70-80%) compared to 10X which can drop is between 50-60%.

+> _**NOTE:** The capture efficiency could appear much lower if the cell concentration used for library preparation was not accurate.
+Cell concentration should NOT be determined by FACS machine or Bioanalyzer (these tools not accurate for concentration determination), instead use a hemocytometer or automated cell counter for calculation._

-The cell numbers can also vary by protocol, **producing cell numbers that are much higher than what we loaded**.For example, during the inDrops protocol, the cellular barcodes are present in the hydrogels, which are encapsulated in the droplets with a single cell and lysis/reaction mixture.
+The cell numbers can also vary by protocol, **producing cell numbers that are much higher than what we loaded**.
+For example, during the inDrops protocol, the cellular barcodes are present in the hydrogels, which are encapsulated in the droplets with a single cell and lysis/reaction mixture.
 While each hydrogel should have a single cellular barcode associated with it, occasionally a hydrogel can have more than one cellular barcode.
 Similarly, with the 10X protocol there is a chance of obtaining only a barcoded bead in the emulsion droplet (GEM) and no actual cell.
 Both of these, in addition to the presence of dying cells can lead to a higher number of cellular barcodes than cells.

 ```r
 # Visualize the number of cell counts per sample